agardnerIT/killercoda_tutorials/sbom-tutorial/intro.md

-# My First Software Bill of Materials
+# First Steps: Software Bill of Materials

 Note: This is a companion hands-on exercise to [this blog post](https://example.com).
 For full context and background reading, please read that post.